rajeshrinet/pystokes/docs/paper/paper.md

 # Methods

-Our method relies on the reduction of linear elliptic partial differential equations to systems of linear algebraic equations using following steps.
+Our method relies on the reduction of linear elliptic partial differential equations to systems of linear algebraic equations using following steps:

 ![Key mathematical steps underpinning the PyStokes codebase.\label{fig:example}](figure.png)